 Institution mean the corporate entity President and Fellows of Middlebury College, generally referred to as Middlebury or Middlebury College.

 Institutional official means the individual within the Institution who has been designated to solicit and review disclosures from Investigators (and their families) of significant financial interests related to the Investigator’s institutional responsibilities.
-For the purposes of this policy, the Institutional Official will be the Director of Sciences, or for PHS-sponsored activities based at Monterey Institute of International Studies, the MIIS Provost.
+For the purposes of this policy, the Institutional Official will be the Director of Sciences, or for PHS-sponsored activities based at Middlebury Institute of International Studies at Monterey, the MIIS Provost.

 Institutional responsibilities means the Investigator’s responsibilities on behalf of Middlebury, which are defined by Middlebury as research, research consultation, teaching, professional practice, institutional committee memberships, and service on panels such as institutional review boards (e.g., IACUC, IBC, and IRB).